 Bury the bottom one-third of the aloe vera cutting in the moistened potting mixture.
 Press the mixture snugly against it so it stands upright.
 Make sure the severed end of the cutting is beneath the soil, not the pointed end.

 Position the potted aloe vera pup or cutting in a bright, warm location out of direct sunlight.
-Do not water them.
+Do not water it.

 Check for roots two weeks after planting, but don't be surprised if cuttings take four to six weeks to root.
-Tug on the base of the cutting or pup very lightly; if it resists the movement, it has rooted.
+Tug on the base of the cutting or pup very lightly; if it resists, it has rooted.

-Once rooted, aloe vera clones need to be transplanted into larger containers to continue their development.
-Use a draining container that is approximately 1-inch larger than the previous one.
-A potting mix of 2 parts sand and 1 part soil, and a pot with multiple drainage holes provides the right balance of drainage, nutrients and structure.
-Repotted aloes should be kept indoors close to a south-facing window or outdoors in a sheltered, bright location.
+Once rooted, aloe vera clones must be transplanted into larger containers to continue their development.
+Use a draining container that is approximately 1 inch larger than the previous one.
+A potting mix of equal parts sand and soil will provide the right balance of drainage, nutrients and structure.
+Repotted aloes should be kept indoors, close to a south-facing window, or outdoors in a sheltered, bright location.
 They also need: